dankelley/whalestrike/joss/paper.md

 The collision of ships with whales can result in serious injury or death of the animal.
 This is particularly concerning for endangered species such as the North Atlantic right whale.
-Speed reduction policies have been developed and implemented, but simple considerations suggest that other factors, such as ship mass and prow shape, should also be taken into account.
+Although speed reduction policies have been developed and implemented, simple considerations suggest that other factors, such as ship mass and prow shape, should also be taken into account.
 An R package called `whalestrike` has been developed to address such issues.
-It has been used by
-@kelley_assessing_2020 in the development of a biomechanically based criterion for the lethality of ship strikes, but this is just a starting point.
-The goal here is to introduce readers to the model code, encouraging its wider use and development by researchers and policy makers.
+It has been used by @kelley_assessing_2020 in the development of a biomechanically based criterion for the lethality of ship strikes, but this is just a starting point.
+Indeed, the goal here is to introduce the model code to a wider community, in hopes of encouraging its wider use and development by researchers and policy makers.

 # Statement of need